-Our teams have a long standing reputation for delivering quality services to the education sector.
+Our teams have a long standing reputation for delivering quality services to the education sector including modular schools.
 Across all frameworks and disciplines, each team is dedicated to providing a set of solutions that minimise disruption, support greater levels of operational efficiency and ultimately, deliver environments that positively contribute to the learning experience.

 Education Case Studies

 The primary extension to The Bemrose School, completed in 2017, marks the start of the school’s...

 Replacing mobile classrooms in Warwickshire, with a specialist science block to significantly...